Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: Introduction and main results

-The vorticity plays an important role in understanding fluid dynamics not only mathematically but also physically \cite{Majda, Batchelor}.
-For example, when the vorticity appears, the steady water waves (free boundary of the incompressible flows) have many new features comparing with the irrotational flows, see \cite{Strauss} and references therein.
-A major motivation for us to study {compressible jet flows} with non-zero vorticity comes from the investigation for the flow pattern with a transonic shock inside and a jet issued from the nozzle \cite{CF48}.
+Vorticity plays an important role in understanding fluid dynamics not only mathematically but also physically (\cite{Batchelor,Majda}).
+For example, when vorticity appears, the steady water waves (a class of typical free boundary problems) have many new features comparing with the irrotational flows, eg. the existence of stagnation points, see \cite{Strauss} and references therein. {The jet flows with non-zero vorticity are not only generalization of irrotational flows, but also have their own physical significance.
+For example, a compressible rotational (non-zero vorticity) jet flow should be an important constituent of} the flow pattern with a transonic shock inside and a jet issued from the nozzle (\cite{CF48}).
 In the past two decades significant progress has been made on the stability of transonic shocks in a nozzle.
-It was proved in \cite{XY1,XY2} that the transonic shock problem for isentropic irrotational flows in a finite nozzle is in general ill-posed with the prescribed exit pressure.
-However, when the vorticity is not zero in the downstream subsonic region, transonic shocks under the perturbation of the exit pressure were shown to be stable, see \cite{LXY, ChenSX, LXY1, WXX} in different settings.
-In order to study the flow patterns with both transonic shock and jet, it should be necessary to study the compressible jet flows with nonzero vorticity.
+It was shown in \cite{XY1,XY2} that the transonic shock problem for isentropic irrotational flows in a finite nozzle is in general ill-posed with prescribed exit pressure.
+However, in the class of rotational flows which are subsonic in the downstream region, transonic shocks in a divergent nozzle were shown to be stable under the perturbation of the exit pressure, see \cite{LXY, ChenSX, LXY1, WXX} in different settings. {Therefore, }in order to study the flow patterns with both transonic shock and jet, it is necessary to look at the compressible rotational jet flows.

-For rotational fluids (non-zero vorticity) the main difficulty in the study of the steady subsonic flow is that the associated Euler system is a hyperbolic-elliptic coupled system.
-However, for the nozzle problem in terms of the stream function the system can be reduced to a single second order quasilinear elliptic equation with memory \cite{XX3}.
-This observation and a careful study for the associated quasilinear elliptic equation allow to establish the well-posedness theory for subsonic flows with non-zero small vorticity in an infinitely long fixed nozzle \cite{XX3}, see also \cite{ChenXie1, DD, DD1, CDX, DL, DX,DXX, CHWX, CDXX} and references therein for various generalizations.
+For the rotational flows the steady {compressible} Euler system becomes much more complicated compared with that for irrotational flows.
+One of the main difficulties is that the steady Euler system for subsonic flows is a hyperbolic-elliptic coupled system.
+Fortunately, it is interesting that in \cite{XX3} the steady compressible Euler system for subsonic flows was reduced to a single second order quasilinear elliptic equation with inhomogeneous term, which represents the information of the hyperbolic mode.
+This observation and a careful study for the associated quasilinear elliptic equation allow to establish the well-posedness theory for subsonic flows with non-zero small vorticity in an infinitely long fixed nozzle (\cite{XX3}), and later in the case with large vorticity (\cite{DXX,CHWX}).
+For more results in this direction, one may refer to \cite{DD, DD1, ChenXie1, CDX, DL, DX, CDXX} and references therein for various generalizations.